rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.3.0.md

 ## Before Upgrading

 Review the [changelog](changelog.md) to understand what has changed and what might cause an issue when upgrading the provider.
-Note, deprecated resources and fields will be removed in a future release, please migrate your configurations to use the recommended replacements as soon as possible.
+Note that deprecated resources and fields will be removed in a future release.
+Please migrate your configurations to use the recommended replacements as soon as possible.

 ## How to Upgrade